skzidev/Baton/README.md

 - It's Light-Weight

 <h2 align="center">Notice</h2>

-Baton isn't Complete, and will most likely lack some functionality of CPython.
+Baton isn't Complete, It is still **Extremely Unifinished** and will most likely lack some functionality of CPython.

 <h3 align="center">Setup</h3>